Jay-boo/calendar-app/README.md

 This calendar app is built using the following technologies:

 - React for front-end development
-- Node.js for back-end development
+- Python FastAPI for back-end development
 - PostgreSQL for storing events, calendars and  users

 ***